-There are three areas of Mathematics that are studied as part of the A-level course:
+There are three areas of Edexcel that are studied as part of the A-level course:

-- Pure Mathematics (two-thirds of the course)
+- Pure (two-thirds of the course)

-- Mechanics (one-sixth of the course)
+- · Mechanics (one-sixth of the course)

-- Statistics (one-sixth of the course)
+- · Statistics (one-sixth of the course)

 A-level Mathematics is assessed through three two-hour papers at the end of Sixth Form.
-Paper 1 and paper 2 consist of material from the pure Mathematics area of the course and paper 3 is split evenly between mechanics and statistics.
+Papers 1 and 2 consist of material from Pure, while paper 3 is split evenly between Mechanics and Statistics.

 Degree courses in Mathematics, Engineering, Computer Science, Finance, Medicine, and the Sciences follow naturally from an A-level qualification in Mathematics and develop many of the concepts and ideas introduced in the Sixth Form.
-Careers in Architecture and Accountancy (amongst others) will also benefit from a good qualification in Mathematics, as in addition to an appreciation of mathematical rigour, the course requires the ability to think logically and explain clearly.
+Careers in Architecture and Finance (amongst others) will also benefit from a good qualification in Mathematics, as in addition to an appreciation of mathematical rigour, the course requires the ability to think logically and explain clearly.